-The student has three terms (one semester) to provide the official high school transcripts; if official transcripts are not received, the student will be dismissed.
+Non-immigrant alien students.
 Nonimmigrant alien students attending ECPI University under the auspices of a nonimmigrant student visa must submit all official academic records, including evaluations and translations, if applicable, as part of a complete application for admission.
 In compliance with federal regulations governing the attendance of nonimmigrant alien students in authorized U.S. schools, nonimmigrant students may not be granted provisional admission status while awaiting the receipt of official academic documents.